agonzalezla/unity-exercises/README.md

 # PROGRAMMING EXERCISES IN “C#” TO LEARN “UNITY”.

-This repository contains multilevel exercises to learn the “UNITY” game development engine.
-The exercises are separated into three levels: Basic, Intermediate and Advanced.
+This repository contains exercises for beginners who want to learn the “UNITY” game development engine.
+The exercises are divided into two levels: Basic and Intermediate.
+There are no advanced exercises in this repository.

 ## Tools to perform the exercises